 Historic Sites of Manitoba: Arborg and District Multicultural Heritage Village (Arborg)

-The Arborg & District Multicultural Heritage Village highlights the multicultural history of rural life and farm communities of the Interlake region prior to 1930.
-Situated by the Icelandic River on 12.9 acres along Highway 68 at Arborg, the village comprises a campground and a collection of historic building, including the Vigfusson House, St. Nicholas Parish Hall, Sigvaldason House, St. Demetrius Ukrainian Catholic Church, and Poplar Heights School No. 51.
+The Arborg & District Multicultural Heritage Village at Arborg highlights the multicultural history of rural life and farm communities of the Interlake region prior to 1930.
+Situated by the Icelandic River on 12.9 acres along Highway 68 at Arborg, the village comprises a campground and a collection of historic building, some of them with municipal heritage designation:

 St. Demetrius Ukrainian Catholic Church, Manitoba Historic Resources Branch.

 This page was prepared by Gordon Goldsborough.

 Page revised: 28 May 2023